Graham Ward (footballer): Worcester City

 Ward Joined Nuneaton but struggled with two knee injuries during his time.
 Ward made over 20 appearances and was eventually promoted to the conference before calling time on his career at the age of 28 after medial advice.

 International career

 Ward represented the Republic of Ireland Under-16 team at the 2000 UEFA European Under-16 Football Championship, the Under-19 team at the 2002 UEFA European Under-19 Football Championship and at the 2003 FIFA World Youth Championship.
 He also has 3 Under 21 International caps.

+Coaching career

+After spells as assistant manager at AFC Bridgnorth and Wolverhampton Sporting, Ward was appointed manager of AFC Bridgnorth in May 2020.
+However, he left the club in October the same year.